-10 Free-floating plants, like most groups of aquatic primary producers, can become nuisance 11 vegetation under certain conditions.
-On the other hand, there is substantial optimism for the 12 applied uses of free-floating plants, including wastewater treatment, biofuel production, and 13 aquaculture.
-Therefore, understanding the species-specific responses of floating plants to abiotic 14 conditions will inform both management decisions and the beneficial applications of these 15 plants.
-I measured the responses of three floating plant species common in the northeast United 16 States (Lemna minor, Spirodela polyrhiza, and Wolffia brasiliensis) to nutrient stoichiometry 17 (nitrogen and phosphorus) and temperature in the laboratory.
-I also used survey data to 18 determine the pattern of species richness of floating plants in the field and its relationship with 19 the dominance of this group.
-Floating plant species exhibited unique responses to nutrient 20 stoichiometry and temperature in the laboratory, especially under low temperatures (18°C) and 21 low nutrient conditions (0.5 mg N L -1 , 0.083 mg P L -1).
-Species displayed an apparent tradeoff 22 with different strategies of growth or dormancy.
-In the field, water bodies with only Lemna 23 minor were the most common; floating plant polycultures were not more dominant.
+10 Free-floating plants, like most groups of aquatic primary producers, can become nuisance vegetation under certain conditions.
+On the other hand, there is substantial optimism for the 11 12 applied uses of free-floating plants, such as wastewater treatment, biofuel production, and 13 aquaculture.
+Therefore, understanding the species-specific responses of floating plants to abiotic 14 conditions will inform both management decisions and the beneficial applications of these plants.
+I measured the responses of three floating plant species common in the northeast United 15 States (Lemna minor, Spirodela polyrhiza, and Wolffia brasiliensis) to nutrient stoichiometry 16 17 (nitrogen and phosphorus) and temperature in the laboratory.
+I also used survey data to determine the pattern of species richness of floating plants in the field and its relationship with 18 19 the dominance of this group.
+Floating plant species exhibited unique responses to nutrient 20 stoichiometry and temperature in the laboratory, especially under low temperatures (18°C) and low nutrient conditions (0.5 mg N L-1, 0.083 mg P L-1).
+The three species displayed an apparent 21 22 tradeoff with different strategies of growth or dormancy.
+In the field, water bodies with three or 23 more species of floating plants were not more frequently dominated by this group.
 The response 24 diversity observed in the lab may not be associated with the dominance of this group in the field 25 because it is masked by environmental variability, has a weak effect, or is only important during 26 transient circumstances.
+Future research to develop applied uses of floating plants should 27 examine response diversity across a greater range of species or clones and environmental 28 conditions.